 Behind the parades are 14 of the best samba schools in Rio.
-They train for months in advance so that they can give their very best performance.
+They train for months so that they can give their very best performance.
 All have the same underlying goal: to win over the judges and earn themselves the title prize and the most admiration.
 Though many of the schools are at the forefront of the samba scene, with rehearsals and planning taken very seriously, some welcome visitors to participate in the parades alongside their best dancers.

 Each school picks a theme, which is expressed through their performance and their elaborate costumes.
 Between 200 and 400 drummers help by beating a quick, hypnotic rhythm that seduces the crowds and draws them into the compelling scene.
 The spirit of Carnival is alive at these parades, and witnessing it is a once-in-a-lifetime experience.

-To get to the Sambódromo, take a taxi or a shuttle bus direct from your hotel to the entrance.
-Bear in mind that during Carnival there are dozens of street parties with tens of thousands of people taking part, so factor in major traffic delays if you use the roads.
+To get to the Sambódromo, take a taxi or a shuttle bus directly from your hotel to the entrance.
+Bear in mind that during Carnival, there are dozens of street parties with tens of thousands of people taking part, so factor in major traffic delays if you use the roads.
 The easiest way of getting to the Sambódromo is to take the metro to Praça Onze and walk for about 15 minutes from here.
 It’s well signposted and you can enjoy some of the street celebrations along the way.

-Outside of the Sambódromo, Rio comes to a halt for a week as the city’s streets fill up with dozens of daily parties that are a key feature of Carnival.
+Outside the Sambódromo, Rio comes to a halt for a week as the city’s streets fill up with dozens of daily parties that are a key feature of Carnival.
 The parties become a test of stamina and endurance as each day sees more drinking, more dancing and more fun than the last.
-Known as blocos in Portuguese, the street celebrations are led by moving vans or floats that trail slowly along, with streams of samba music filling the air.
+Known as blocos in Portuguese, the street celebrations are led by moving vans or floats that trail slowly along, with samba music filling the air.
 Street vendors weave in between the sweating bodies selling refreshing frozen vodka tubes and ice-cold cans of beer.
-Costumes are a must, and while some blocos have special themes, really, any costume goes.
+Costumes are a must, and while some blocos have themes, really, any costume goes.
 Popular choices include police officer, cowgirl, sailor and pirate – or just plenty of glitter and brightly colored clothes.
 Temperatures can reach over 104F (40C), so layers are best left at home.